Standing up to a bully may be the hardest and most frightening thing a child will ever do.

 In due course, Gerald Green didn’t need that finger after all as with those hands he won fame on the basketball court with several professional NBA teams.

 Ronda is a former UFC Women’s Bantamweight Champion and professional WWE wrestler

-Some called her Miss Man, but she proved herself as a world-class judoka and mixed martial artist and was named by fans as the best female athlete ever; oh, she’s also an actor in major Hollywood films.
+Some called her Miss Man, but she has proved herself a world-class judoka and mixed martial artist and has been named by fans as the greatest ever female athlete.
+Oh, and she’s also appeared in several major Hollywood films!